Dublin Maker sounds like the best thing I have ever heard of! What exactly is this humbly run event?

 Not a handshake but an open call.
 Anyone can submit their project when the call opens.
 Once it closes, the committee calls the elders to an elaborate secret banquet and decisions are made to what the public gets to see in July.
 We are open to pretty much anything, so be creative.
 Makers range from tech enthusiasts to crafters, educators, tinkerers, hobbyists, engineers, artists, science clubs, students, authors, and commercial exhibitors.
 They are of all ages and backgrounds, coming from all over Ireland and beyond.

-You were called “Dublin Mini Maker Faire” last year and now you are called “Dublin Maker”?
+You were called “Dublin Mini Maker Faire” before and now you are called “Dublin Maker”?
 I am SO confused?

 Yes that was us, but we aren’t so mini any more and we couldn’t find “faire” in the dictionary.
 Dublin Maker is a new independent event from the exact same team of people.
 It is like when “Marathon” became “Snickers” but this is an event and doesn’t contain peanuts.